MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOTenantCdnOrigin.md

 ### CommonParameters

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see about_CommonParameters (https://go.microsoft.com/fwlink/?LinkID=113216).
+For more information, see [about_CommonParameters](<https://go.microsoft.com/fwlink/?LinkID=113216).>

 ## INPUTS